Built by Hand. Sustained by Community.

 Michele Bates

 As President, Michele has adopted a cooperative leadership approach to moving this creative organization forward.
-While calligraphic education and artistic expression are at the forefront, she ensures this “all volunteer” lead organization is one of transparency, where diverse perspectives are welcome and respected.
+While calligraphic education and artistic expression are at the forefront, she ensures this volunteer-led organization is one of transparency, where diverse perspectives are welcome and respected.

 President